scionproto/scion/doc/BeaconExtensions.md

 Therefore the lower interface is always labelled as the egress interface, even when it is in the up segment and would thus technically be the interface on which traffic enters the AS.
-Calculating end-to-end metrics can therefore be done by simply adding up the intra-AS latency (from ingress to egress interface) as well as the inter-AS latency (from egress interface to the next AS on the path) for every AS on the end to end path.
+Calculating end-to-end metrics can therefore be done by simply adding up the intra-AS metrics (from ingress to egress interface) as well as the inter-AS metrics (from egress interface to the next AS on the path) for every AS on the end to end path.

 In order to deal with such a normal path, we will always include ingress to egress metrics